plone/training/docs/voltoaddons/04-block-edit-options.md

 ```

 We're using the `InlineForm`, a component provided by Volto that renders an
 "embeddable" form.
-This form requires, as parameters, the schema and the form
+This form requires, as parameters, the schema, and the form
 values.
 We'll render this form in the sidebar.

-And now the view module can become:
+Now the view module from `src/DataTable/DataTable.jsx` can become:

 ```{code-block} jsx
 :force: true